 A student interested in social work may complete a maximum of three years of course work at AUM and transfer to Auburn University or Alabama State University.
 The two affiliated programs in social work lead to the Bachelor of social work degree and are accredited by the Council on Social Work Education.
-Students interested in social work should contact the sociology department 334-244-3390, as early as possible.
+Students interested in social work should contact the sociology department at 334-244-3390.